 data-slots=text

-Adobe I/O Events will keep on retrying delivery to your webhook for 24 hours using exponential and fixed backoff strategies.
-The first retry is attempted after 1 minute and the period between retries doubles after each attempt, but is at most 15 minutes (see below table outlining the retry pattern).
+Each event has an independent retry lifecycle.
+Adobe I/O Events retries each individual delivery to your webhook for up to 24 hours using exponential and fixed backoff strategies.
+The first retry is attempted after 1 minute and the period between retries doubles after each attempt, but is at most 15 minutes (see below table outlining the retry pattern). <br/>

 Please note that above retry intervals are not guaranteed and may vary in few exception scenarios.